Why is Hinamatsuri celebrated on April 3rd in some regions?

 In particular, Hinamatsuri, which is celebrated based on the old seasonal festivals ,

-This is an event where families gather after the spring farm work is over, and they feel a connection with the local community.
+This event is held after the spring farm work is over, and families gather together to feel connected to the local community.

-It will be an opportunity to strengthen ties between family members and relatives.
+It will be an opportunity to further strengthen ties between family members and relatives.

 On this day, families decorate Hina dolls ,